Tequila and I haven't been on speaking terms for a few years now.... not after a few regrettable (but thankfully pre-social-media) incidents.

 I do make an exception when it comes to margaritas, though, because they're so gosh-darned tasty.
 I like mine shaken (not frozen), not too sweet, and made with real lime juice instead of that gross sour mix stuff.

-I can’t remember where I first discovered the deliciousness that is agua de jamaica, but I really fell in love with it during a trip to Oaxaca.
-Made from dried hibiscus flowers (aka jamaica) and scented with warm spices like ginger, clove and cinnamon.
+I can't remember where I first discovered the deliciousness that is agua de jamaica, but I really fell in love with it during a trip to Oaxaca, where the big glass jars full of the bright pink beverage were everywhere - on street vendors' carts, in market stalls, and behind the counter at the little taquerias.

 - 4 cups water